Yamakagashi Pass

 Farming Techniques

-Nigiri Baby (1-3F) appears, so have it turn unneeded items into Large Onigiri if you find a shield.
+Nigiri Baby (1-3F) can be used to turn unneeded items into Large Onigiri if you find a shield.

 If you find rocks or arrows, turn individual rocks or arrows into onigiri instead of the entire stack.